nayajueun/password-storage/README.md

 - Searches log-in details you have previously stored, when the website name inserted.
 - Copies the password into your clipboard when storing and searching details.

+## Install

+You need to have pyperclip installed.
+`pip install pyperclip` on cmd, then simply run the project!